manuelbassani/teched2025-XP264/exercises/ex1/README.md

 Good to know:
 - For the best experience, please use the right click to open workflow links into a tab or into a new window.
-- The ready made CI/CD workflows are to be manually triggered.
+- The ready made CI/CD workflows are to be manually triggered, for instance:
-  * For instance:
+  * admin and student:

 <table style="width: 100%; border-collapse: collapse; background-color: #f5f5f5;" border="1">